Art At Work

 An Artist's Perspective

 William Furniss is a Hong Kong-based artist who describes himself as an urbanist and architectural photographer.
 He has a long history with The Executive Centre that began when he was asked many years ago to photograph some of our spaces.
-The relationship has evolved over the years since he was asked by long-standing TEC design collaborator, Fiona Hardie, to create a commissioned piece for one of our Hong Kong centres.
+After this, long-standing TEC design collaborator, Fiona Hardie invited him to create a commissioned piece for one of our Hong Kong centres.
 This work, inspired by water, an inescapable element in Hong Kong and in many cities, led to a series that eventually extended beyond TEC, pushing Furniss to create an entire narrative exploring this concept.
 William explains that his interests lie in urbanism, environmentalism, the future potential of the city and in exploring aspects of the urban environment that are not necessarily new, but great.

 Causeway Bay.
 No.2, Hong Kong 2013, photograph by William Furniss

 His work, ‘Lethal Serpents' is a great example of this ideology, and he explains that the project was born from a desire to actually make neon signs.
 It evolved into a way to catalogue the written language of the city, a way to investigate a theme that may initially have seemed clichéd but became more complex and manifold with deeper investigation, “digging into it a bit more."
 Neon signs are a landmark, a means of orienting oneself in the city and help navigating life in a dense urban landscape.
 Furniss explains that since the beginning of modern Hong Kong, the city has been involved in a land grab.
 The tall buildings that emerge as a result of this and the underlying need to make a return on investment has also led to some really questionable designs.
 Conversely, he explains that there is a risk of creating an unliveable environment through over-planning and failing to let a city evolve and grow with its inhabitants more organically.